This post is a guide to things to do in the Lower East Side of Manhattan, with a self-guided tour and tips on places to eat, hear music, and shop.

 Want something besides a full sour or half-sour pickle?
 How about a spicy pickle?

-How about pickled mango, garlic olives, peppers, pineapple?
+How about pickled mango, garlic olives, peppers, and pineapple?

 The bialy was named after Białystok, Poland (at the time under Russian occupation).

 Russian Jewish bakers started baking these delicious treats at the turn of the 20th century right here on the Lower East Side.

 Bialys usually measure up to 15 cm (6 inches), it’s a chewy yeast roll similar to a bagel, but the bialy is baked, not boiled like a bagel.

 The center is depressed but happily filled with garlic, poppy seeds, bread crumbs, or onions.

 Kossar’s has been at this location at Grand and Essex Streets since the early 1960s.
 Morris Kossar's son-in-law and daughter, Daniel and Gloria Kossar Scheinin sold the business in 1998.

 The interior is a true baker's bliss.
 In addition to bialys and bagels, bulkas (small loaves), or pletzels (Jewish flatbread, with onion and poppy seed) come fresh out of the giant oven.